MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppSharedPackageContainer.md

 ```

 ## DESCRIPTION
-The Get-AppSharedPackageContainer cmdlet shows information about any shared package container.
+The cmdlet shows information about any shared package container.
 In particular, it will show what packages are inside the shared package container.

 ## EXAMPLES